mrgranero/OneWeb/STYLEGUIDE.md

 		left: 1em;
 	}

-Scss is also nested with a tab, like so:
+Scss is also nested with a tab, with child rules spaced, like so:

 	figure {
 		margin: $gutter 0;